defi-wonderland/hai-core/docs/src/detailed/proxies/hai_safe_manager.md

 - `transferCollateral`: Transfers collateral from one account to another.
 - `transferInternalCoins`: Transfers internal coins from one account to another.
 - `quitSystem`: Closes a SAFE and transfers all remaining collateral and debt to the user's address.
-- `enterSystem`: Migrates collateral and debt from a source SAFE Handler to a destination SAFE.
 - `moveSAFE`: Migrates a SAFE from one SAFE to another.

 ## 3. Key Mechanisms & Concepts